mrward/mrward.github.com/source/_posts/2016-01-01-DNXSupportInXamarinStudio.markdown

     export MONO_MANAGED_WATCHER=false

-If this is set on the command line then Xamarin Studio would need to be run from the command line for this environment variable to be used.
+Xamarin Studio will need to be run from the command line for this environment variable to be used.

 **project.json file formatting**

-When adding or removing dependencies using the IDE and not editing the project.json file will cause the project.json file to be reformatted different to how Visual Studio formats the file.
+When adding or removing dependencies from the Solution window will cause the project.json file to be reformatted differently compared to how Visual Studio 2015 formats the file.

 ## Source Code